Visiting Scholars Program

 - consulting with graduate research students with shared theoretical framings

-- co-authoring academic publications with MGSE staff
+- co-authoring academic publications with FoE staff

 While finalising your visit, you will submit a brief report to the Associate Dean (International) outlining your activities and outcomes during the period of your stay.
 This report will be submitted within one month of the conclusion of your visit.
-A summary of this report may be published online by the Graduate School.
+A summary of this report may be published online by the Faculty.